-What Is NMLS and Why Should Bond Producers Be Using It?Posted by Linette Rivera - Commercial Underwriter
+What Is NMLS and Why Should Bond Producers Be Using It?Posted by Linette Rivera - Senior Commercial Underwriter

 If you have clients who are in the mortgage business, you may already know about the Nationwide Multistate Licensing System (NMLS).
 It began as a system of record for state-issued mortgage licenses.
 It’s since expanded to include other financial-services-related business activities such as debt collection and money transmission.